NCBI-Hackathons/AreYouMeta/README.md

 # AreyouMeta?

-#### We aim to develop an assay that can differentiate between melanoma cells with high and low metastatic properties.
-Distinguishing metastatic potential is the ultimate goal, yet a number of secondary quantitative analyses may also be of interest.
+#### We developed an assay that can differentiate between melanoma cells with high and low metastatic properties!

-## Please cite our work -- here is the ICMJE Standard Citation:

-### ...and a link to the DOI:

 ## Awesome Logo

-### You can make a free DOI with zenodo <link>

-## Website (if applicable)

 ## Intro statement